aws/aws-cdk/packages/aws-cdk-lib/aws-efs/README.md

 ⚠️ One Zone file systems are not compatible with the MAX_IO performance mode.

 ⚠️ When `oneZone` is enabled, the file system is automatically placed in the first availability zone of the VPC.
-To specify a different availability zone, specify `vpcSubnets.availabilityZones` as below:
+To specify a different availability zone:

 ```ts
 new efs.FileSystem(this, 'OneZoneFileSystem', {